betovar/libmaple/libraries/Card/sdcard-verification.md

  card is ready.
 It is possible that these readings are using an immature version of the library and suggests another reading in the future to verify this inconsistency.
+With a new update to library, some incosistencies still exist in the 4GB card.

 Conclusion